sigma-webdev/PROJECT_PRO/Restaurant Website html/README.md

 - **Footer Section**:
-Contains contact information for the Restaurant .
+Contains contact information for the Restaurant.
 Displays the copyright information for the store.
 Shows social media icons for connecting with the store on various platforms.